iotaledger/hornet/docs/getting_started/getting_started.md

 :::info
 Make sure you install Hornet version 0.6.0+ since it is the minimum version that targets IOTA 1.5 (Chrysalis) network.
 Versions below 0.6.0 (such as 0.5.x) target the legacy IOTA network which is not the focus of this documentation.

- Versions below 0.6.0 (such as 0.5.x) target the legacy IOTA network, which is not the focus of this documentation.
 :::

 ## Recommended Requirements